Subhodip1307/Batch-Script-Guide/Readme.md

 Ren in case of variable letter case doesn’t matters but preferred to use Upper case
 ```

-Now let’s know how can we print the values what we have saved in variables
+Now let’s know how can we print the values that we have saved in variables

 Example:-